Edith Hyde Robbins Macartney: Miss America contest

-Hyde was chosen as Miss America at the Chu Chin Chow Ball at the Hotel des Artistes in New York on the evening of February 1, 1919, the year before the start of the better-known Miss America pageant centered in Atlantic City, New Jersey.
+Hyde was chosen as “Miss America” at the Chu Chin Chow Ball at the Hotel des Artistes in New York City on the evening of February 1, 1919, the year before the start of the better-known Miss America pageant centered in Atlantic City, New Jersey.
 The ball's beauty contest had been promoted beforehand, and the event drew socialites, artists, and several hundred young women.
 It was a costume ball with emphasis on 'oriental' costumes, and Hyde's harem outfit, which was heavily jeweled and embroidered, would later be restored and insured for $80,000.

-The jury consisted of note artists Charles Dana Gibson, Harrison Fisher, Howard Chandler Christy, Penrhyn Stanlaws, and James Montgomery Flagg, who afterwards painted Hyde's portrait.
+The jury consisted of noted artists Charles Dana Gibson, Harrison Fisher, Howard Chandler Christy, Penrhyn Stanlaws, and James Montgomery Flagg, who afterwards painted Hyde's portrait.
 She was presented with a golden apple as her trophy.

 Some sources claim that Hyde's photograph as contest winner was the first to be transmitted via the brand-new technology of wirephoto.